 The underwriting process varies per bond and applicant.
 Some may take longer than others.
 If you delay your bond application, there’s a chance that you will fail to submit it on the provided posting date.

 It’s not uncommon for a first-time surety bond buyer to be victimized by delinquent sureties.
 The outcome is a painful lesson for a principal whose main goal is to simply conduct his or her business in a responsible manner.

 A reputable surety will help principals attain their goals by executing bonds that will provide the required risk coverage as well as help them honor their lawful obligations.

 Before ticking off the surety bond requirement on your list, verify the legitimacy of the surety that will issue your bond first.
 Here are some of the ways to do it:

 - Contact your state insurance commissioner to check if the surety is authorized to conduct business in your state

 - Check if the surety is part of a prestigious association such as the National Association of Surety Bond Producers

 - Confirm its financial rating from the A.M.
 Best Company

-If you’re buying a surety bond for the first time, we hope that the aforementioned considerations will be of great help.
+If you’re a first-time surety bond buyer, we hope that the aforementioned considerations will be of great help.